aspose-pdf/Aspose.PDF-Documentation/net/plugins/html/_index.md

 Console.WriteLine(result);
 ```

-The result will contain information such as the input and output file paths, the status, the message, the exception, etc. For example, if the conversion is successful, the result might look like this:
+The result will contain information such as output file paths.

-Input: C:\Samples\sample.pdf
-Output: C:\Samples\sample.html
-Status: Success
-Message: Conversion completed successfully
-Exception: null

-If the conversion fails, the result might look like this:

-Input: C:\Samples\sample.pdf
-Output: C:\Samples\sample.html
-Status: Failure
-Message: An error occurred while converting the file
-Exception: System.IO.FileNotFoundException: Could not find file 'C:\Samples\sample.pdf'